 And what does this look like from the investor’s point of view?

-This horrible investment – which wiped out two thirds of one victim’s portfolio – was courtesy of our old friend Holborn Assets Dubai by a so-called “adviser” called Claudia Shaw.
+This horrible investment – which wiped out two-thirds of one victim’s portfolio – was courtesy of our old friend Holborn Assets Dubai.

 I have no doubt that Holborn Assets Dubai was not the only advisory firm flogging this toxic crap to their victims.
 Also, in the wake of the Champagne Killer blog I published in July 2017, many Holborn Assets Dubai advisers contacted me and asked me to remove their names from the blog as they were entirely innocent of the negligence and fraud committed by the company and Bob Parker.

 In the words of Edmund Burk: “The only thing necessary for the triumph of evil is for good men to do nothing.”
-So I am now asking all those at Holborn Assets Dubai to contact Bob Parker and Claudia Shaw and demand they compensate their victim for the loss of victims’ life savings due to Shaw’s greed and negligence.
+So I am now asking all those at Holborn Assets Dubai to contact Bob Parker and demand they compensate their victim for the loss of victims’ life savings due to their greed and negligence.

 While I accept that there are some good, ethical advisers at Holborn Assets Dubai, there is also an awful lot of dross who should be nowhere near financial services.
 As long as the “good guys” stay at Holborn Assets Dubai, they are facilitating the bad guys and allowing Bob Parker to line his pockets from ruining innocent victims.

-The evil men (and women) at Holborn Assets Dubai – including Claudia Shaw and Adrian Luscombe-Whyte who was also flogging Premier New Earth Recycling to his victims – should be removed from financial services.
+The evil men (and women) at Holborn Assets Dubai – including Adrian Luscombe-Whyte who was also flogging Premier New Earth Recycling to his victims – should be removed from financial services.
 The good men and women should go and work for/with an ethical firm.